rishikasb/safespace-skill-runbook/README.md

     * 8.1 If not already created, create a folder "meeting-recordings" in the bucket.

-    * 8.2 Add a sub-folder from the "meeting-recordings" folder, entitled "chime-recordings".
+    * 8.2 Verify that four sub-folders exist: "chime-recordings", "diversity-meetings", "political-discussions", and "technical-meetings".

 9. Deploy the Chime meeting recording application